Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 9: Add the app to Teams

-1. Navigate to the Power Apps portal as the account you wish to install the app for and click 'Apps' in the left pane, you should see the Provision Assist Power App. **You may need to select the correct Environment in which you deployed the solution from the Environment menu at the top**.
+1. Navigate to the Power Apps portal as the account you wish to install the app for and click 'Apps' in the left pane, you should see the Bestillingsportalen Power App. **You may need to select the correct Environment in which you deployed the solution from the Environment menu at the top**.
 2. Select the app and click 'Add to Teams' from the top menu bar.

 At this point you have two options: